 Disturbing the Peace is when an individual disturbs another person or persons’ peace by engaging in physical combat, calling another out loudly, or making detrimental/ annoying utterances to incite contempt and anger in another.
 It is also the appearing of a person in a public event or place under the influence of alcohol and engaging in disorderly acts or being violent with 3 or more people.
 You’ll also be charged for this offense if you are found amongst an illegal assembly that aims to disrupt the peace of a legal one.

-If you or someone you care about is cited on account of a disturbing the peace arrest, don’t stress Carl Barkemeyer, Criminal Defense Attorney can help you with your case.
+If you or someone you care about is cited on account of a disturbing the peace arrest, don’t stress, the Barkemeyer Law Firm can help you with your case.
 Disorderly conduct in Baton Rouge, Louisiana, is generally classified as a misdemeanor and punishable by cash penalties of hundred dollars or a prison sentence of 90 days.
 In some cases, prosecuted accused persons may get both penalties.

 Whether you are visiting Baton Rouge or you are a resident here, a disturbing the peace conviction is not something you want on your clean record.
 It is a stain that you can’t wash away, and it’s going to affect your life in ways you can’t possibly imagine.
 So, you have to make hay while the sunshine and get a skilled attorney for your case.
 The first thing you ought to do when cited for disturbing the peace is to call a criminal defense attorney.
 Because anything you say or do from that point onward will either complicate things for you or give you an edge in your case.
 All the more reason, why should reach out to Carl Barkemeyer, Criminal Defense Attorney Baton Rouge.

-Carl Barkemeyer, Criminal Defense Attorney is committed to helping accused people fight for their rights and freedom, even when the evidence filed against them is overwhelming.
-We have helped many residents and visitors in Baton Rouge, Louisiana secure favorable outcome during the trial at Baton Rouge city court.
+Our criminal defense law firm is committed to helping accused people fight for their rights and freedom, even when the evidence filed against them is overwhelming.
+We have helped many residents and visitors in Baton Rouge, Louisiana secure favorable outcome at Baton Rouge City Court.
 As a result, we have developed a wealth of experience in the defense and prosecution of disturbing the peace offenses.
 We’ve had cases, where our law acumen helped the defendant secure dismissal of all charges.
 Even in worst-case scenarios, our skilled and experienced attorneys can help you secure the best outcome possible.
 Though the disorderly conduct crime is regarded as just a misdemeanor, it can come back to haunt you, years to come.
 So, don’t waste time, in calling Mr. Carl Barkemeyer for legal counsel and assistance.